 Imani Uzuri : August 16—22, 2019

-Vocalist, composer, and cultural worker Imani Uzuri composes and researches music that reflects her rural North Carolina roots where she grew up singing Spirituals and line-singing hymns with her grandmother and extended family.
-During her residency, Uzuri developed a new opera that will premiere at the Momentary in 2021 titled Hush Arbor, heavily inspired by hush arbors during the slavery era where slaves met to sing hymns and plan possible escapes.
+Composer, librettist, and vocalist Imani Uzuri composes and researches music that reflects her rural North Carolina roots where she grew up singing Spirituals and line-singing hymns with her grandmother and extended family.
+During her residency, Uzuri developed her forthcoming chamber opera, Hush Arbor (The Opera), a mercurial musical meditation exploring themes of death, transcendence, impermanence, and liminality (standing at the threshhold) that will premiere at the Momentary in 2021.
+This work is inspired by hidden gathering places called “hush arbors” created by enslaved African Americans in wooded areas in the American South to secretly worship, commune, and strategize rebellion.

 Flutronix : May 4—10, 2019